Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 relatives and land-based friends early in the day.
 This would be followed by

-a larger dance reception later in the day for the 120 people on the cruise.
+a larger dance reception later that night for the 120 people on the cruise.

 “Met in the Disco, Married in the Disco”.
 Considering how much Disco has